Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Evaluation

 \subsection{Ablation Study}

 To evaluate the significance of each component in \tool, we conduct an ablation study on all five selected models using two datasets.
-We implement two variants of \tool: \toolk and \toolm. \toolk retains the first $k$ manipulations, ensuring the presence of the positive response component, while \toolm maintains the last $m$ manipulations, excluding the positive response component.
-The comprehensive results are detailed in Table~\ref{tab:ablation}.
+To further study how the manipulated logits affects the overall harmful content generation, we implement two variants of \tool: \toolk and \toolm. \toolk retains the initial $k$ manipulated logits, ensuring the presence of the positive response component; while \toolm maintains the remaining $m$ manipulated logits, excluding the positive response component.
+We follow the same experiment settings, and derive the comprehensive results as listed in Table~\ref{tab:ablation}.

 Table~\ref{tab:ablation} provides a thorough comparison of \tool against its variants.
-It is evident that \tool outperforms the variants across all five models and two datasets, underscoring the significant contribution of combining the first $k$ and last $m$ manipulations.
-Furthermore, the first $k$ manipulations contribute more than the last $m$ manipulations, with the ASR of \toolk exceeding that of \toolm by an average of 16\% on \advbench{} and 18\% on \jailbench{}.
-Additionally, both \toolk and \toolm exhibit significantly higher ASRs compared to the question-only baseline, demonstrating the effectiveness of the manipulations in enhancing jailbreak attacks.
+It is evident that \tool outperforms the variants across all five models, underscoring the significant contribution of combining the initial $k$ and the remaining $m$ manipulated tokens.
+Furthermore, the initial $k$ manipulations contribute more than the remaining $m$ manipulations, with the ASR of \toolk exceeding that of \toolm by an average of 16.04\% on \advbench{}.
+This is expected as the initial logits will have a stronger influence on the generated results than the subsequent logits.
+Additionally, both \toolk and \toolm exhibit significantly higher ASRs compared to the question-only baseline, demonstrating the effectiveness of the manipulations in eliciting harmful information from suppressed logits.

-To conclude, both the first $k$ manipulation and the last $m$ manipulation are indispensable in optimizing the ability of LLMs to generate toxic content.
-Omitting either of these components leads to a significant decrease in effectiveness, undermining the utility of \tool.
+In summary, both the initial $k$ manipulation and the remaining $m$ manipulation are indispensable in optimizing the toxic content generation ability.